Chenwei-Niu/COMP6442-Fake-Carsales/items/report.md

   **UI design**: For the UI design part, I participated in a very small part, I made a "follow" button, that user can click this button to view the list of followed vehicles during the search.

-  **Report Writing**: For this project, I craete a "follow" function in our APP, where users are able to follow a car and notified some events if there are any changes such as removed and add new cars.
+  **Report Writing**: For this project, I create  "follow" function in our APP, where users are able to follow a car and notified some events if there are any changes such as removed and add new cars.
 I construct this functionality based on
 Observer Pattern, where users are the subscribers and cars are the subjects.
 For simplicity and convenience, I do not add extra interfaces to implement but directly to add functions in relevant classes.
 Besides, relevant classes have been modified and created to support this functionality.

   More Specifically: